Some thoughts on spirituality vs science

 This blog post represents my thoughts and experiences, and I recognize that I lack much philosophical breadth and critical thinking training that would open further understanding to the topic.
 Because I love science and spirituality, I do find this particular subject very interesting and I have thought about it for many years.

-Introduction to the Age-Old Debate
+Introduction to the Age-Old Question

 There are many responses to this question, with some extreme claims being that only religion tells us what is true, or only science tells us what is true.
 As it turns out, this exact question is the foundation of an entire branch of philosophy called epistemology, the study of how we know what we claim to know.
 It has been explored for millennia by some of the greatest thinkers in history.

 In academia today, it often seems that the question is whether religion or spirituality is ever a credible source of truth, and in my experience, many scholars see religion as an absurd or even shameful ideology.
-From a certain perspective, I see where they are coming from; history is replete with examples of dogmatic religionists, from churches forcing Galileo to recant his model of heliocentricity to the utter rejection of Darwin's theory of evolution.
+From a certain perspective, I see where they are coming from; history is replete with examples of dogmatic religionists, from church clergy forcing Galileo to recant his model of heliocentricity to the utter rejection of Darwin's theory of evolution.
 These scholars may also occasionally encounter those that comment things like "the universe couldn't have started as an explosion", or from my personal experience, "you really believe that we came from monkeys?".
 It must be very frustrating to spend years studying empirically supported physical and other sciences only to hear from religious believers that their models can't possibly be correct because an ancient book or an old man says so.

 On Faith